Implications of Index Concentration on Equity Market Return Patterns

 Chart 2

-Annual S&P 500 Index Contribution of 10 Largest Weights In Positive Performance Years
+Annual S&P 500 Index Contribution of 10 Largest Weights in Positive Performance Years

-Source: Strategas Research, data as of December 31, 2023.
+Source: Strategas Research, data as of September 30, 2025.

 1998-1999: Dot-com Bubble